Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Another of these errors is memory error 19-1367.
-A lot of users have been reporting this error when trying to play Modern Warfare 2.
+Many users have reported this error when playing Modern Warfare 2.
 Apparently, the users get kicked off at the end or just before the end of every match and have to restart the game.

 The memory error is a common problem, and it can be caused by several things, including: